James Douglas (governor)

-Sir James Douglas, (August 15, 1803 – August 2, 1877) was a Canadian fur trader and politician who became the first Governor of the Colony of British Columbia.
-He is often credited as "The Father of British Columbia".
-In 1863, Douglas was knighted by Queen Victoria for his services to the Crown.
+Sir James Douglas, (August 15, 1803 – August 2, 1877) was a Canadian fur trader and politician who became the first governor of the Colony of British Columbia.

-Douglas was born in Guyana to a wealthy Scottish planter and a free woman of colour.
-He started work at 16 for the North West Company and then the Hudson's Bay Company, where he eventually became a Chief Factor.
-From 1851 to 1864, he was Governor of the Colony of Vancouver Island.
-In 1858, he became the first Governor of the Colony of British Columbia and asserted the authority of the British Empire during the Fraser Canyon Gold Rush, which had the potential to turn the Mainland into an American state; in reaction to the threat of annexation, he sponsored the resettlement of 35 Black Americans, later known as the "Pioneer Committee", from San Francisco to Vancouver Island.
-Douglas remained governor of British Columbia and Vancouver Island until his retirement in 1864.
+Douglas was the son of a wealthy Scottish planter and a free coloured woman of Creole ancestry.
+He worked for the Hudson's Bay Company, of which he became Chief Factor.

+From 1851 to 1864, he was Governor of the Colony of Vancouver Island, as which his authority nominally extended to the mainland Colony of British Columbia, during its Fraser Canyon Gold Rush.

+As a consequence of his indifference to the development of the mainland colony, in preference for the increase of the power of his Hudson's Bay Company associates in Victoria, Douglas feuded with the mainland colony's popular founder and Lieutenant-Governor Richard Clement Moody, whose office was of higher prestige but lesser authority than his own.

+Robert Burnaby observed that Douglas proceeded with "muddling [Moody's] work and doubling his expenditure" and with employing administrators to "work a crooked policy against Moody" to "retard British Columbia and build up ... the stronghold of Hudson's Bay interests" and the latter's "landed stake".
+John Robson, who was the editor of the British Columbian and future Premier of British Columbia, wanted Moody's office to include that of Governor, to make Douglas obsolete.

 Early life

+Family

-Douglas was born in 1803 in Essequibo, then briefly a colony of the Batavian Republic.
-His father was John Douglas, a Scottish planter and merchant from Glasgow, who with his three brothers was a minor member of the planter class of the West Indies.
-His uncle was Lieutenant-General Sir Neil Douglas, Commander-in-Chief, Scotland, and his aunt was Cecilia Douglas, who inherited two plantations by marriage and was an art collector.
+Douglas was born on 15 August 1803 in Essequibo, which was then a colony of the Batavian Republic.
+His father was John Douglas Junior, a Scottish owner of West Indian plantations and merchant from Glasgow.
+His first cousins included Lieutenant-General Sir Neil Douglas, Commander-in-Chief, Scotland, and the same's sister Cecilia Douglas, who inherited two slave plantations by marriage and was an art collector.
 Through his paternal grandmother, James Douglas was related to the diplomat Sir Andrew Buchanan, 1st Baronet.

 His mother was Martha Ann (née Ritchie, later Telfer).
-Ritchie was classified as free coloured, which in that time and place meant someone of mixed African and European family history, who was not a slave.According to the Dictionary of Canadian Biography, the couple had three children together (Alexander, born 1801 or 1802; James, born 1803, and Cecilia, born 1812), but never formally married.
+Ritchie, who was classified as free coloured, was of Creole ethnicity.
+She and Douglas's father had three children together (Alexander, born 1801 or 1802; James, born 1803; and Cecilia, born 1812), but never formally married.

+Early life

-In 1812, John Douglas returned to Scotland with his children and put James into school at Lanark to be educated.
+In 1812, John Douglas returned, from the West Indies, to Scotland with his children and put James into school at Lanark to be educated.
 John married Jessie Hamilton in 1819, and had more children with her, making a second family.
 James went to school or was taught by a French Huguenot in Manchester, England, where he learned to speak and write in fluent French, which helped him in North America.